Basic Camp is the premier leadership program of its

 kind in the United States.
-An intense four-week introduction to Army life and leadership training of the Reserve Officers’ Training Corps, the aim of the course is to motivate and qualify Cadets for entry into the Senior ROTC program.
+An intense four-week introduction to Army life and leadership training for the Reserve Officers’ Training Corps.
+The aim of the course is to motivate and qualify Cadets for entry into the Senior Army ROTC program.
 Basic Camp is designed for college students, typically between their sophomore and junior years.
-Upon successful completion of the course, graduates can take part in ROTC at their college as a third-year student in the four-year While attending Basic Camp at
+Upon successful completion of the course, graduates can take part in ROTC at their respective college as a third-year student in the four-year While attending Basic Camp at

-Fort Knox, Ky., Cadets gain an experience that runs the gamut of Army life and the responsibilities of being an officer.
-The course instills confidence and decision-making abilities to become a leader, in the Army and in life. of the course is to train U.S. Army ROTC Cadets to Army standards, to develop having contracted to join the Army.
-Successful completion of Advanced Camp is a prerequisite to becoming an Army officer through ROTC.
+Fort Knox, Ky., Cadets gain an experience that runs the gamut of Army life and the responsibilities of being an Army Officer.
+The course instills confidence and decision-making abilities to become a leader within the United States Army and in life.

-course starts with individual training and leads to collective training, building from simple to complex tasks.
+of Advanced Camp is to train Senior Army ROTC Cadets to Army standards, to develop having contracted to join the Army.
+Successful completion of Advanced Camp is a prerequisite to becoming a commissioned United States Army officer through the Senior Army ROTC program. course starts with individual training and leads through collective training, building from simple to complex tasks.
 This building-block approach permits